 Photos and graphics are key to creating engaging, user-friendly websites.
 Not only can the right images grab and hold the attention of your website visitors, but a great photo can boost brand recognition and build user trust.
 When it comes to website image selection, there are two basic options — you can use a stock photo or go custom.

 Stock images are ready-made photos and graphics that are sold through online brokerages.
 Some of the larger image brokers have massive libraries with millions of photos available for purchase, while smaller brokers focus on specific industries or topics.

 While there are some free stock images available, most are sold for a flat fee that includes a waiver on all royalties.
 Once you purchase the photo or graphic, it’s yours to use as you please.

 How Do Stock Photos Differ From Custom Photos?

 By comparison, custom images are photos and graphics created by your web design team or a professional photographer or artist.
 This category also includes DIY images, such as photos taken on your phone.
 Additionally, photos that you’ve taken yourself or purchased from a professional are also typically royalty-free unless otherwise specified.

 There are two major differences between stock images and custom images — cost and exclusivity.

 Stock images are hands-down the most economical option, especially if your only other option is hiring a professional photographer or graphic designer.
-Many stock photos can be purchased outright for under $10, and there’s even a wide variety of free stock photos available.
+Many stock photos can be purchased outright for under $10.
 The cost of hiring a photographer or designer varies, but in almost every case, it’s more expensive than using stock photos.